Blockchain-Alchemy/Metaverse-Anti-Cheat/README.md

 ### Limitations, Potential Risks and Security Questions

-Metaverse Anti-Cheat is created to secure against the most common attack: JS injection, however attackers will find new attacks and this package will be mmaintained and used actively in the games we publish and deploy.
+Metaverse Anti-Cheat is created to secure against the most common attack: JS injection, however attackers will find new attacks and this package will be maintained and used actively in the games we publish and deploy.

-### Prequisites
+### Prerequisites
 The following dependencies are required to run Flexscrow:

 | Dependency | Version             |